-Jamie Favazza, head of communications of TikTok's joint US venture, responded to The National's requests for comment with a link to a social media post.
+Jamie Favazza, head of communications of TikTok's joint US venture, told The National that the problems were due to a power cut at a data centre.

-"Since yesterday we’ve been working to restore our services following a power outage at a US data centre impacting TikTok and other apps we operate," the joint venture posted on X. "We're working with our data centre partner to stabilise our service."
+"Since yesterday we’ve been working to restore our services following a power outage at a US data centre impacting TikTok and other apps we operate," the company said on X. "We're working with our data centre partner to stabilise our service."

-Last Thursday, ByteDance finalised a deal to set up a majority US-owned joint venture, to avoid a ban on the social media app in the country.
+Last Thursday, China-based ByteDance, the parent company of TikTok, finalised a deal to set up a majority US-owned joint venture, to avoid a ban on the social media app in the country.
 More than 200 million Americans use the platform.

-Those concerns revolved largely around various reports that US data could be compromised by Chinese officials, though China and ByteDance have repeatedly denied the claims.
+Those concerns revolved largely around various reports that US data could be compromised by Chinese officials, although China and ByteDance have repeatedly denied the claims.

 Under the deal announced on Thursday, TikTok USDS Joint Venture will secure US user data, apps and the algorithm through data privacy and cybersecurity measures, the company said.